theupdateframework/taps/candidate-tuf-versions.md

 ## Use case 1: A repository updates to a new TUF spec version

 As new features become available in the TUF specification, repositories may wish to update to a new version of the specification to support these features.
 This includes adding support for TAPs with breaking changes.
-Clients should have a way to determine what specification version the repository is using to ensure that metadata can be safely and reliably verified.
+In addition to the ability to update to a new specification version, clients should have a way to determine what specification version the repository is using to ensure that metadata can be safely and reliably verified.
 In addition, clients who are using an older TUF version should not use metadata from a new version that is not backwards compatible.

 ## Use case 2: A client is unable to update to a new TUF spec version

-A client may wish to maintain an older version of the TUF specification after a new version is released.
+A client may wish to maintain an older version of the TUF specification after a new version is released on a repository.
 This may be due to development time needed to update to the new TUF specification version or compatibility issues.
 Repositories should be able to support these clients using older specification versions as well as any clients that are up to date.

 ## Use case 3: A delegated targets role uses a different TUF spec version

-A delegated role may make and sign metadata using an old version of the TUF specification even after the top level roles have been updated.
+A delegated role may make and sign metadata using an old version of the TUF specification even after the repository hosting the top level roles has been updated.
 Different roles may be managed by people in different organizations who are not able to coordinate updating to a new version of the TUF specification.
 To handle this, a client should be able to parse a delegation that uses a different TUF specification version than the repository.

 ## Use case 4: A client downloads metadata from multiple repositories